 Match Corps Boston Frequently Asked Questions

-1. Who are the children and adolescents who attend Match Charter Public School to receive tutoring?
+1. Who are the children and adolescents who attend Match Charter Public School?

-Oh, no. Nope.
-Often they’re signed up for the random admission lottery by mom or a guardian.
-From a kid’s point of view, Match is longer hours, harder work, higher expectations, etc. There is no entrance exam or essay or process: just a straight lottery.
 Every single Match student receives high-dosage tutoring: from the top students (who might arrive to Grade 6 with 6th grade skills) to the lowest students (who might arrive in Grade 6 with 1st grade skills).
+Some of your tutees will be excited about the extra attention and accountability that comes with having a personal tutor, and others will resist it.

-3. Tutoring sounds vague.
+3. I've seen different forms of tutoring.
 What do Match Corps Boston participants actually do?

 4. How are secondary projects assigned?

 After having the opportunity to learn about the opportunities available at their campus during summer training, Corps members apply to their top choices and interview with the applicable teachers or staff members.
-Match Corps members rank their preferences, as do the staff, and the Match Corps director takes all this into account when assigning positions.
-Corps members usually receive one of their top two choices.
+Match Corps members rank their preferred projects, and the staff members identify the applicants they were most excited to collaborate with.
+The Match Corps director takes all this into account when assigning positions; Corps members usually receive one of their top two choices.

 5. What kind of housing is available?

-6. Can Match Corps members really live on the stipend?
+6. Can Match Corps members really support themselves financially on the stipend?

 Your ability to defer your loans is specific to your own situation.
 While Match can provide paperwork to your lender, Match is not involved in the decision.
 Historically, some tutors have received a loan deferral, and some have not.

-8. Will I be able to receive SNAP benefits (also known as food stamps) during my year at Match?
+8. Will I be able to receive SNAP benefits (also known as food stamps) during my year as a Match Corps member?

-9. What kind of training do Corps members receive?
+9. What kind of training do Corps members receive prior to starting their work with students?

 There are two weeks of full-time training in August before the school year starts, as well as ongoing professional development over the course of the year.
 During summer training, Corps members get to know the Match community and culture, learn how to build professional relationships with students and their families, are introduced to instructional and behavior management techniques to run effective tutorials, and help the rest of the staff prepare for the students' arrival.